-This trek starts at the Las Torres Lodge and ends at the same place.
+This trek starts at the Las Torres Hotel and ends at the same place.
 From Las Torres Hotel, the first camp heading counterclockwise is Serón.
 From Serón all the way along the backside of the mountain to the Paso Ranger Station and Camp, you can only trek counterclockwise.

 The backside of the mountain is a portion of the O Circuit, not the W.

 From Grey Camping to Las Torres Hotel (on the front side of the mountain), you will be connected up with the “W” part of the trek.
-People can go counterclockwise, or clockwise on this portion of the trail.
+People can trek counterclockwise, or clockwise on this portion of the trail.